cesar-douady/open-lmake/doc/src/backends.md

 A backend has to take decisions of 2 kinds:

 - Is a job eligible for running ?
-  From a dependency perspective, the open-lmake engine guarantees it is so.
+  From a dep perspective, the open-lmake engine guarantees it is so.
   But the job needs some resources to run and these resources may already be busy because of some other jobs already running.
 - If several jobs are eligible, which one(s) to actually launch.